julianpeeters/avrohugger/README.md

 2) Use namespaces to ensure compatibility when importing into Java/Scala.

-3) Use default field values in case of future schema evolution.
+3) Use default field values in case of future schema evolution ([further reading](https://github.com/julianpeeters/avrohugger/issues/23)).

 ## Future

 * Support more Avro types: fixed, decimal via logical types.
+* Support for RPC using the Scavro format.

 ## Testing

 The `scripted` task runs all tests.

 As per Doug Cutting's [recommendations](https://github.com/apache/avro/blob/trunk/lang/java/tools/src/test/java/org/apache/avro/tool/TestSpecificCompilerTool.java#L130) in the avro compiler tests, the string-based tests in `test` are augmented by `scripted` tests that generate and compile source that is run in de/serialization tests.